 Canned black (or other) lentils: Is it okay to use canned lentils in the recipe rather than cooking from scratch?
 Yes, of course.
 You’ll need two 15-ounce cans, which you’ll want to drain and rinse well.

-Cooking lentils of any kind is easy.
-They don’t need to be pre-soaked.
-Rinse them well, then combine in a saucepan with water in a 3 to 1 ratio.
+Cooking lentils of any kind is easy; they don’t need to be pre-soaked.
+Rinse them well (check for small stones), then combine in a saucepan with water in a 3 to 1 ratio.

-Bring to a slow boil, then lower the heat and simmer gently until just tender, which usually takes 20 to 30 minutes, depending on variety.
-Watch them closely at the end of cooking time.
+Bring to a slow boil, then lower the heat and simmer gently until just tender, which usually takes 15 to 20 minutes.
+Watch them closely and check frequently at the end of cooking time.